Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 Some HTTP requests migth have parameters with sensitive information.
-To get them out of your recordings, you can call to `skipQueryParams` with a key-value plain object where you speify the name of the query parametert you want to replace, and the value you want to end up storing, as follows:
+To get them out of your recordings, you can call to `skipQueryParams` with a key-value plain object where you specify the name of the query parameter you want to replace, and the value you want to end up storing, as follows:

 ```typescript